 a statechart execution over time.

 But, if we render the parent-child hierarchy as a tree, we could then apply genetic mechanisms to statecharts.
-We can injecting mutations into either the values of existing actions or conditions; we could crossing-breed ( swap ) substates; we could swapping actions; we could generating new sub-states and actions based on the total set of available conditions and functions.
+We could inject mutations into either the values of existing actions or conditions; we could cross-breed ( swap ) substates; we could swap actions; we could generate new sub-states and actions based on the total set of available conditions and functions.

 One concrete example of how this might work, think about evolving (searching) for what health level an AI should use a health potion.
 There could be a general category of logically good moments: when health is low; a general category of logically bad moments: when health is high; even nonsensical moments: triggered every time enemies heals themselves.
 But, rather than having to explicitly program this, we could see if the evolver can search out that fact for itself based on how well the AI succeeds in combat.